bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-10-13-newsletter.md

     estimate the size of the inputs required to spend those outputs (and therefore the fee required to spend the outputs).

-- [Bitcoin Core #22340][] After a block is mined, it is broadcasted to the p2p network, where it will eventually be relayed to all nodes on the network.
+- [Bitcoin Core #22340][] After a block is mined, it is broadcast to the p2p network, where it will eventually be relayed to all nodes on the network.
 Traditionally, there have been two methods to relay blocks: legacy relay and [BIP152][]-style [compact block relay][topic compact block relay].

-  A blocks-only node does not participate in transaction relay to reduce its bandwidth usage, and therefore, does not have a mempool.
+  A node started with the `-blocksonly` setting does not participate in incoming transaction relay to reduce its bandwidth usage, and therefore, does have an empty mempool.
 Therefore, compact blocks are not beneficial to such a node since it will always have to download full blocks.
   However, in both high- and low-bandwidth mode, the `cmpctblock` message is relayed, representing a bandwidth overhead for blocks-only nodes because the `cmpctblock` message is several times larger than in average case than the equivalent headers or `inv` announcement.

-  As described in [newsletter #165][PR review club 22340], this PR makes blocksonly nodes use legacy relaying to download new blocks by preventing blocks-only nodes from initiating a high-bandwidth block relay connection and disabling the sending of `sendcmpct(1)`.
+  As described in [newsletter #165][PR review club 22340], this PR makes blocks-only nodes use legacy relaying to download new blocks by preventing blocks-only nodes from initiating a high-bandwidth block relay connection and disabling the sending of `sendcmpct(1)`.
 Additionally, a blocks-only node no longer requests a compact